Is LASIK Surgery Medically Necessary? Key Insights from Liberty Laser Eye Center

-When Is LASIK Medically Necessary?
+When is LASIK Medically Necessary?
 (And When Is It Just a Glasses Rebellion?)

 Let’s face it: glasses fog up when you grab your morning coffee, contacts vanish into the void of your bathroom sink, and someone (we won’t name names) keeps misplacing their readers.
 But while most of us chase LASIK for convenience, there’s a bigger question: When is laser eye surgery actually medically necessary?
 Spoiler: It’s not just about ditching your frames before beach season.
 Let’s break it down—with a dash of humor and zero jargon.